Who Pays Closing Costs When Selling a House in Missouri HERO Missouri

 How does paying off a mortgage or other debts impact a seller’s closing costs?

-When selling a home, paying off a mortgage or debts can increase the closing costs.
+Paying off a mortgage or debts when you sell your home with an existing mortgage can increase the closing costs.
 This includes the remaining loan balance, early payoff penalties, and taxes that must be settled.

 Are there additional costs for selling houses in certain areas like Springfield or Lake of the Ozarks?